-Whether you want to battle over what’s better — Chicago style or New York style — or which one is more authentically Italian, one of these Nashville pizzas is bound to delight your taste buds.
+Face it — pizza probably crosses your mind at least once a week, so you need to know your top options.
+Nashville has a lot of local pizza places, from Chicago-style to New York-style to Neapolitan-style.
+Whether you want to battle over which style is better or is more authentically Italian, one of these Nashville pizzas is bound to delight your taste buds.
 Put your guard down and sink your teeth into some of Nashville’s best pizza.
 Here’s the list in no particular order.

 Best Pizza in Nashville